The John David Stout Research Fellowship in New Zealand Studies

 The salary for the Fellowship will be within the Research Fellow scale depending upon the qualifications and experience of the applicant.
 An allowance for travel and research may be negotiated.
 Where the Fellow is travelling from overseas, some recognition may be given to the cost of travel.

 Applications for the John David Stout Research Fellowship are generally invited during August-September of the preceding year.
-The closing date for submitting applications is 25 September 2020 at midnight.
+The closing date for submitting applications is 28 September 2020 at 8.00am.
 Applications can be made through the University's home page under Vacancies - see below.

 Applicants should provide personal details and an outline of relevant published writings and work in progress.
 The proposed programme of work during the tenure of the Fellowship must be included, with an indication of the use likely to be made of the resources available in Wellington such as the Alexander Turnbull Library and Archives New Zealand.
 In making the appointment, considerable weight will be given to published writings of high quality.